tempertemper/www.tempertemper.net/src/site/posts/2024-06-10--how-to-browse-the-web-with-the-keyboard-alone.md

 related: getting-started-with-voiceover-on-macos
 ---

 Some people use the keyboard to get around their computer, whether their laptop or mobile device.
-Understanding how to do this is important for both accessibility testing and understanding how to design and develop with keyboard-only users in mind.
+Knowing how to do this is important for both accessibility testing and understanding how to design and develop with keyboard-only users in mind.

 The good news in that there are very few keys you need to use: